Team of the SCAN-Unit

 Boryana Todorova, MSc - PhD student

 With my PhD project I investigate how people make pro-environmental decisions, which are the factors that drive or hinder them, and which brain mechanisms underlie this type of decision-making.
-By combining functional magnetic resonance imaging, computational modeling and behavioral measures, I aim to advance our understanding of these highly impactful processes.
+By combining functional magnetic resonance imaging, computational modeling and large-scale international survey approach I aim to advance our understanding of these processes.

 Email: boryana.todorova@univie.ac.at